FelipeTJ/gdoper/README.md

 Satellite data is by default stored in a file names 'rinex_files', which is also located in the same directory as the 'gdoper.py' file.
 This folder and its contents are created automatically as the program downloads satellite data (rinex files).

+A example run is set up in the 'gdoper.py' file.
+By running 'python3 gdoper.py' in the command terminal, the program should process the data.